Foreign relations of Kuwait: Asia

-Kuwait, is a member of the Cooperation Council for the Arab States of the Gulf, which includes, Saudi Arabia, Bahrain, Qatar, the United Arab Emirates, and Oman.
+Kuwait, is a member of the Cooperation Council for the Arab States of the Gulf (GCC), which includes, Saudi Arabia, Bahrain, Qatar, the United Arab Emirates, and Oman.
 These countries, have solid, and unbreakable bilateral relations.
 Citizens of these countries, may enter other GCC, country with their national ID.
 GCC citizens are allowed to reside at any other GCC, nation an unlimited period of time.
 They also follow the same economic plan, and give each other military, and Intelligence support.
 They also have similar, educational, social, plans.
 The GCC countries, discuss their foreign policies, as they try to maintain similar foreign policies.
 These six monarchies are also known as the oil-rich countries of the Middle East.